Featured Plastic Art Projects

 "Over Flow" plastic art exhibit, looks like a sea of plastic with a boat.

 Paris-based artist Tadashi Kawamata has created a monumental installation of ocean plastic.
 The large-scale commission is made up of plastic waste with boats, collected on the country’s coastline by a volunteer clean-up group.
-The exhibition was commissioned by the Portuguese museum to draw attention to the problem of plastic debris in our oceans.
+The exhibition, commissioned by the Portuguese museum, was created to spotlight the problem of plastic waste in the oceans.

 Plastic Ocean, Imaginarium 2016